-The standard teaching expectation for full-time faculty is four teaching equivalents (12 credit hours) per semester or eight equivalents (24 credit hours) per academic year.
+The standard teaching expectation for full-time faculty is four teaching equivalents (a teaching equivalent is a 3 or 4 credit hour course) per semester or eight equivalents per academic year.
 Individual department and programs, with the approval of the Dean's Office, may require lower course teaching expectations depending upon various objective criteria, including but not limited to expectations for research/scholarship productivity and external grants, active participation in graduate programs, and/or significant service expectations.